Is marijuana addictive?

 When it comes to cannabis, one question often pops up: is it addictive?
-Although many consumers say no way, there are some that will tell you it is.
+Although many consumers say “no way”, there are some who will tell you it is.
 As it turns out, there are a few reasons why someone could become addicted to marijuana.
-The chances are slim.
-However, the possibility is very much real.
+The chances are slim; however, the possibility is very much real.

-According to a study done by the National Institute on Drug Abuse, roughly 9 percent of cannabis users will become abusers.
-Moreover, another studie suggests higher numbers, especially among individuals who started using cannabis early on in their adolescence, or those predisposed to addictive behaviour.
+According to a study referenced by the National Institute on Drug Abuse, roughly 9% of cannabis users will become dependent on it.
+Other studies suggest even higher rates of abuse, especially among individuals who started using cannabis early on in their adolescence, or those predisposed to addictive behaviour.

-On the contrary, there are also millions of people that use cannabis and benefit from doing so without becoming addicted.
+On the contrary, there are also millions of people who use cannabis, and benefit from doing so, without becoming addicted.
 From controlling anxiety to relieving pain, marijuana is very much medicinal.
-So, who is likely to become addicted to cannabis and why?
+So, who is likely to become addicted to cannabis, and why?